magladko/DTU-notes/ReverseEngineering/Tutorial 10 - Reconstruction of packed binaries.md

 Used to make the context of the packed executable faithful to the original system env.

  If pushad used, then a popad could be expected at the same function (not to mess with the stack).
 Then a jmp could be encountered, which might lead to a different code segment (look at memory map) and might be followed by 0-data (filler data).
+If the jmp points to 0s, it is promising, since it might be filled with an unpacked app data.